link-intersystems/clean-architecture-example/README.md

 The example application comes with a very basic swing ui that you can use to try out the application.
 Since it is a basic ui it neither has any convenience features, like validation, nor it is very nice.
 The purpose of the user interface is to provide a simple GUI to access the use cases.
 It also shows the basics of how use cases are connected to controllers and how controllers use presenters in order to update models.
-Feel to implement a web server and provide rest controllers in order to support a web ui.
+Feel free to implement a web server and provide rest controllers in order to support a web ui.

 ![Simple Swing UI](src/site/resources/ui-screenshot.png)